rgtoomey/Ellipsometry-Simulation/README.md

 * **ri_model**: (*str*) The name of refractive index profile as defined in "ri_models.py"
 * **n_i**: The refractive index of the incident medium
 * **substrate**: (*str*) The name of the substrate as defined in "substrate_list.json"
-* __**params__: Additional keyword arguments for the parameters used by the model defining the refractive index profile

-When invoked, the class will return 3 plots: The refractive index profile, $\Psi$ and $\Delta$ plotted between an angle of incidence of 0 to 90 degrees, and both the imaginary and real parts of $\rho-\rho_o$ as based on the Abeles Matrix numerical method
+When invoked, the class will ask for the inputs for the ri_model and return 3 plots: The refractive index profile, $\Psi$ and $\Delta$ plotted between an angle of incidence of 0 to 90 degrees, and both the imaginary and real parts of $\rho-\rho_o$ as based on the Abeles Matrix numerical method

 ### Example ###